pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 **********************

-The bulk of pgAdmin is a Python web application written using the Flask framework on the backend, and HTML5 with CSS3, Bootstrap and jQuery on the front end.
+The bulk of pgAdmin is a Python web application written using the Flask framework on the backend, and HTML5 with CSS3,ReactJS on the front end.
 A desktop runtime is also included for users that prefer a desktop application to a web application, which is written using NWjs (Node Webkit).